t-beigbeder/otvl_cabri/README.md

 ### Remote access

-Cabri provides an HTTP API that primarily enables remote access to specific physical devices, but also enables multi-user consistent access to shared data.
+Cabri provides an HTTP remote acccess that primarily enables multi-user access to shared data, but it also may be used for remote access to specific physical devices.

 When S3 API for cloud object storage is not considered reliable, secure, or fast enough from a local network, remote access via a proxy in the cloud can also be used, so that S3 calls are performed fully in the cloud.